Judith Yan, conductor

 Allison Miller, flute

-Allison Miller, Saskatoon-born flutist, is thrilled to have joined the SSO in 2019.
-Having received tenure in 2020, Allison now holds the Randi Nelson Chair of Principal Flute with the Saskatoon Symphony Orchestra.
-In her short time with the SSO, Allison has been a highly featured musician, regularly presenting concerti and solo works for flute and orchestra.
+Saskatoon-born flutist, Allison Miller, was thrilled to join the Saskatoon Symphony Orchestra in 2019.
+Having received tenure in 2020, Allison now holds the SSO Randi Nelson Principal Flute Chair.
+Allison has been highly featured during her short time with the orchestra, regularly presenting concerti and solo flute works with the ensemble.
 These works include Bach’s Brandenburg Concerti numbers 2 and 5, Vivaldi’s Concerto in F Major, Devienne’s Concerto for Flute and Orchestra, Debussy’s Prelude to the Afternoon of a Faun, and Sommers’ Picasso Suite.
+Allison was delighted to appear as guest soloist for the 2022 world premiere of Up to Her Waist in Lupins by renowned composer, Christos Hatzis.
+Allison has appeared numerous times as both a flutist and piccoloist across Canada, including consistent appearances as guest Principal Flute with the Victoria Symphony Orchestra since 2017.
+Allison is also active throughout her home province of Saskatchewan, having joined the Regina Symphony Orchestra as a guest musician.

 Ryan Davis, viola